-Aegean College Social Sciences School offers a postgraduate course in School Psychology in collaboration with Canterbury Christ Church University.
+Aegean College offers a postgraduate course in School Psychology in collaboration with the University of Essex.

 The MSc in School Psychology (Applications in the School Environment) is suitable for early childhood education or humanities professionals and graduates as it focuses on the work carried out in the classroom and on the use of modern teaching methods.